neurobooth/neurobooth-os/docs/single_machine_testing.md

 Note: You must be running Windows 10 or greater to run Neurobooth on your machine.

+# Screen Resolution
+For best results, set your screen resolution to 1920x1080, and ensure that the display size is set to 100%.
+Note that this may be suboptimal for your laptop so you may want to change these settings if your preferred settings make neurobooth unusable.
+You can adjust your Windows display settings by navigating to Start  > Settings  > System > Display.

 ## Configuration
 To run on a single machine you must modify the neurobooth config file, typically "neurobooth_os_config.json".
 The following changes should be applied: